Juan Abad de Jesús

 Juan Abad de Jesús (born 13 February 1965) is a Mexican politician affiliated with the Citizens' Movement (formerly to the National Action Party).

-Since 2014, he has been a deputy of the LX Legislature of the Mexican Congress representing the State of Mexico.
+In the 2006 general election he was elected to the Chamber of Deputies to represent the State of Mexico's second district.
 Previously, he was Mayor of Coyotepec from 1997 to 2000 and from 2003 to 2006.